LATEST PODCAST : Episode 6 - From Bartending to L&D Leadership with Rory Coote

 Disprz has carved out strong adoption in India, the UAE, Saudi Arabia, and Southeast Asia.
 Large banks, insurance firms, and retail giants use Disprz not only for knowledge workers but also for frontline skills.
 Its regional support, ability to localize in native languages, and cost-effectiveness compared to Western platforms make it a natural fit for these markets.

-For enterprises in Asia and the Middle East, this local-first model is often the deciding factor.
+For enterprises in Asia and the Middle East, this local-first model can support adoption and engagement in these markets.

-Here are some customer success stories across these regions showcasing how Disprz revolutionized learning and skilling in various sectors.
+Here are some customer success stories across these regions showcasing how Disprz has been used to enhance learning and skilling in various sectors.

 Customer Success Stories